What is prolotherapy?

 What should I wear and bring with me?

-You should wear loose fitting clothing that allows easy access to your whole spine, or other joints as indicated.
+You should wear loose fitting clothing that allows easy access to the affected area.
 This will also be more comfortable afterwards.
-Expensive (white) shirts or blouses are not a good idea as there is often some pinpoint bleeding after the injections, which could stain your clothes.
+There is often some pinpoint bleeding after the injections which could stain your clothes.